 It takes about 40 to 50 hours to edit a full wedding and reception.
 Having a client in to add input would make the process much longer.
 We have done almost 800 weddings.
 We are very aware of what most couples like & we take time at the consultation to find out who and what are most important to you, and hope that you will trust our professional abilities.
 Customer service is important, so if there is something you don’t like, we bend over backwards to make it right.

 How long will our DVD be?
-If you are there for 5 hours, will our DVD be 5 hrs. long?
+Example; If you are there for 7 hours, will our DVD be 7 hrs. long?

 This is a VERY important question.
-No. The camera does not run for 5 hours continuously.
-Depending on many situations at the wedding, including how many hours we are hired to shoot, the length of the ceremony, size of the wedding party, the number of guests, amount and length of activities at the reception.
+No. The camera does not run for 7 hours continuously.
+Length depends on many situations at the wedding, including how many hours we are hired to shoot, the length of the ceremony, size of the wedding party, the number of guests, amount and length of activities at the reception.
 The finished film, on the AVERAGE runs about 60 to 90 minutes.

-One important thing to consider: When choosing a videographer, ask how long your video will be.
+One important thing to consider: When choosing a videographer, ask if they produce “Short Form” or “Long Form”.
 Many videographers are now only giving a 10 to 20 minute “Short-Form” video to their clients.
 We have chosen not to do this because your wedding day has the most important people in your life celebrating with you.
 Couples who have chosen (or didn’t know about) the “Short-Form” video later say that it was too short.
 Many of the guest shots are left out in order to keep it short.
 These “Short-Forms” show only parts of the ceremony and short clips of the important activities of your day, but the couple ends up short-changed and disappointed, even if the video is done well.
 These last 4 years, we’ve surveyed brides about these things.
 Not once have we had a couple say that they’d prefer to have had a “short-form” video instead.
 Each couple has said that they enjoyed the length; “It was just the right length”, because it was their video, their friends & family.
 Our “Long-Form” videos have a menu that allows you to skip to different chapters, such as Pre-ceremony/first look, ceremony, post ceremony, grand entrance, 1st dance, toasts, etc.

 How long does it take for the client to get the final video?